corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/practical-considerations.md

 ## Interpreting and trouble-shooting JMeter output

-To collect the ouput of a JMeter performance run, we need to add listeners to the test plan.
-Some of the really useful listeners are:
+To collect the output of a JMeter performance run, we need to add listeners to the test plan.
+Some useful listeners include: